victoriachui/victoriachui.github.io/_pages/talkpres.md

 ## Academic Guest Lectures

 **WRI363 - Communicating in a World of Data.** February 2024, March 2025.
 Gave a guest lecture on data visualization to a class of undergraduate students in the Communication, Culture, Information & Technology (CCIT) program at the University of Toronto Mississauga.

+**INF3003 - Research in Information: Frameworks and Design.** October 2025.
+Gave a guest lecture on human-centered data science methods to a class of PhD students in Faculty of Information, University of Toronto.